ElMassimo/capybara-compose/docs/api/index.md

 If using [aliases], you must explicitly provide a [selector][selectors] as the first argument.

-It will wait until all of the elements are found, until [timeout][synchronization].
+Waits until all of the elements are found, or [times out][synchronization].

 - **Returns**: `self`